 |Full||54×75||78×86 – 86×86|

-In Europe, couples usually use two single size duvets instead of one big one.
-It makes the personal comfort level higher, and everyone can decide what thickness and warmth suit its needs.
+In Europe, couples usually use two single-size duvets instead of one big one.
+It makes the personal comfort level higher, and everyone can decide what thickness and warmth suit their needs.

 How is it constructed?

 Did you ever think that the construction of a duvet can make any difference?
 No?
 I think you are not alone, but it does.
 Let’s see the most prevalent build-up methods:

 - Quilt stitching – It is a simple grid pattern that resulted in the stitching of both layers.
 This technique’s leading disadvantage is that there will be cold spots next to the stitching, but you will pay less for this construction.

 - Baffle box – The most expensive duvets with high fill power are constructed this way.
 There are little baffle boxes in a checkerboard pattern that allows the filling to reach its maximal loft while holding it in its place.